 - 2.1.
 Introduction

 - 2.2.
-ROW Work Performed Under Phase 2-Design
+ROW Work Performed in Phase 2

 - 2.3.
-ROW Work Performed Under Phase 3-ROW
+ROW Work Performed in Phase 3

 - 2.4.
 Contracts with Local Public Agencies or Private Consultants

 - 2.5.
 Right-of-Way Project Files

 - 2.6.
 Reporting Land Sales to the Internal Revenue Service

 - 2.7.
 Right-of-Way Certification and Relocation Program Assurances

 - 2.8.
 Periodic Reports

 - 2.9.
 Pre-Audit Procedures

 - 2.10.
 Attorney General's Office Review

-This chapter covers general administrative procedures for the ROW Section, such as obtaining Authority to Proceed (ATP) from FHWA, preparing and submitting periodic reports, maintaining project files, certifying the project ROW, contracting with private consultants and managing employee training.
+This chapter covers general administrative procedures for the ROW Section, such as obtaining Authority to Proceed (ATP) from FHWA, preparing and submitting periodic reports, maintaining project files, certifying the project ROW, contracting with private consultants, and managing employee training.

 Chapters 3-11 each cover one major ROW activity (Title and Plans, Appraisals, etc.).
 However, administrative procedures are involved throughout the project.
 Therefore, this chapter covers activities that span the entire ROW process.
+The general processes and project phases are discussed in Chapter 1.
 For more detailed information on a particular ROW activity, please refer to the appropriate chapter.